 We believe in creating an inclusive working environment for all, which is based on merit and encourages our talented team to produce their best work.
 We support several industry initiatives such as the Women in Architecture campaign by the AJ and AR and Dezeen’s Move the Needle to shine a light on the challenges faced by women in the workplace and the valuable contribution they make.
 We report on the progress we have made on eliminating the gender pay gap on an annual basis.

-View Foster + Partners Gender Pay Report 2019.
+View Foster + Partners Gender Pay Gap Report 2021.

 We are committed to acting ethically and with integrity in all our business dealings and relationships and to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or in any of our supply chains.
 We ensure that there is transparency in our own business and our supply chains, consistent with our disclosure obligations under the Modern Slavery Act 2015.